-4) Violation of this policy by a staff member or volunteer can result in verbal warning, written reprimand, temporary suspension, or termination, depending on the nature of the violation.
+Violation of this policy by a staff member warning, written reprimand, temporary depending on the nature of the violation.

-This policy was adopted on \\\\\ (date).
+This policy was adopted on (date).

 Authorized Signature

 TALKING ABOUT MENTAL HEALTH AND MEDICATIONS WITH SURVIVORS IN SHELTER TALKING POINTS FOR DV ADVOCATES